 The elbow joint consists of the humerus (upper arm bone), radius and ulna in the forearm.
 The ulna is the bone on the little finger side of the forearm (remember l in ulna for little finger) and the radius radiates around it.
 The elbow joint muscles are the biceps brachii, brachialis, brachioradialis, triceps brachii (triceps muscle), anconeus, pronator teres, pronator quadratus, and supinator.

 The Biceps brachii crosses both the elbow and shoulder joints.
 It is a weak flexor of the shoulder joint but is a strong flexor the elbow joint, especially when the forearm is supinated (palm facing up).

-The supinator muscle assists Biceps brachii in supinating the hand, that is turning it over so that the palm faces up.
+The supinator muscle assists Biceps brachii in supinating the hand, which is turning it over so that the palm faces up.
 To isolate the supinator muscle, supinate the hand whilst extending the elbow as this takes out the Biceps muscle.

 Anconeus muscles work alongside Triceps Brachii in extending the elbow.
 It also acts to pull the synovial membrane out of the way of the olecranon process when the elbow is extending.

 The brachialis acts to flex the elbow whether in pronation or supination, along with Biceps brachi.
 As Brachialis is attached to the Ulna, which cannot rotate, it is the only true flexor of the elbow.

 The Brachioradialis muscle acts to supinate the forearm from a pronated position when it flexes the elbow.
 When starting in a supinated position, it acts to pronate the hand as it flexes the elbow.